FREQUENTLY ASKED QUESTIONS

 IS PAINTBALL SAFE?

-Paintball ain't for the meek, it is an extreme sport like mountain biking, rafting or rock climbing and is not without some risk, but if you look at injury statistics from all sports you would find that paintball is among the safest.
+Paintball ain't for everybody, it is an extreme sport like mountain biking, rafting or rock climbing and is not without some risk, but if you look at injury statistics from all sports you would find that paintball is among the safest.
 As long as the safety rules and the code of conduct for our field are followed paintball is safer than riding a bike.
 We opened our field in the spring of 1999 and with over 30,000 players have not had one injury that could be described as paintball related.
 Our families play at our field and we would never allow them or anyone else to play in a hazardous environment.

 Safety is the top priority at Wolverine